ampyard/facequest/tutorial.md

 ### Account Setting {#account-setting}

 <br/>
-In this section you have to see all your account information, remaining credits, reference faces and remaining transections.
+In this section you have to see all your account information, remaining credits, reference faces and remaining transactions.
 See this example given below.

 <img class="img-fluid" src="./img/tutorial/account-balance.jpg" alt="face-verification-logs">

 *Example: Account Balance Details*